 The 2019 rate to be used is 68cents per km (there were previously three rates based on the vehicle engine size, ranging from 65 cents to 77 cents in 2015).

 You can claim a maximum 5,000 business km per car.

 You don’t need written evidence for the km traveled but you must be able to show how you worked out your business km (e.g. Diary records).

 Your claim is based on the business-use percentage of the expenses for the car.

 To work out your business-use percentage, you need a logbook and the odometer readings for the logbook period.

 The logbook period is a minimum continuous period of 12 weeks.
-THIS MEANS IF YOU WISH TO USE THE LOGBOOK METHOD FOR THIS FINANCIAL YEAR, YOU MUST START THE LOGBOOK BY 1st APRIL if you haven’t already prepared one.
+THIS MEANS IF YOU WISH TO USE THE LOGBOOK METHOD IN A FINANCIAL YEAR, YOU MUST START THE LOGBOOK BY 1st APRIL OF THAT YEAR.

 The 12 week period must be representative of your travel throughout the year.